 When the began operating in 1971, it provided primary treatment (removal of solids and debris from wastewater) for up to 18 million gallons per day (MGD).
 Solids and debris were incinerated on-site.

 In 1984, the plant was upgraded to provide secondary treatment, which involves the use of microorganisms to consume harmful bacteria in the wastewater.
-Another expansion was completed in 1990 to bring the treatment capacity to 27 mgd.
-In 1997, Charleston Water System staff completed an in-depth study of the plant’s performance and process capability and obtained a permit to increase to a capacity of 36 mgd, which is the current permitted capacity of the plant.
+Another expansion was completed in 1990 to bring the treatment capacity to 27 MGD.
+In 1997, we completed an in-depth study of the plant’s performance and process capability and obtained a permit to increase to a capacity of 36 MGD, which is the current permitted capacity of the plant.

-In 1992, following the City’s annexation of Daniel Island, Charleston Water System built the Daniel Island Wastewater Treatment Plant to handle wastewater generated on the Island.
-But booming growth, coupled with stringent discharge permits, made the plant too costly to upgrade, so Charleston Water extended the Cooper Sewer Tunnel under the Cooper River to send the wastewater to the Plum Island plant.
+In 1992, following the City’s annexation of Daniel Island, we built the Daniel Island Wastewater Treatment Plant to handle wastewater generated on the Island.
+But booming growth, coupled with stringent discharge permits, made the plant too costly to upgrade, so we extended the under the Cooper River to send the wastewater to the Plum Island plant.
 Wastewater undergoes pretreatment at the Daniel Island facility before entering the tunnel.